medsuet/Xcelerium-IC-Design-Training/Zawaher/4bit_Counter/Readme.md

   Representation of architecture through clear block diagrams is shown below.
 ## Block Diagram
-The block diagram of the Uart Transmitter and Receiver is given below.
+The block diagram of the Counter is given below.

 ![Datapath](./docs/counter.png)

 # Getting Started